Pylons/pyramid/docs/narr/renderers.rst

 ``myproject.views.my_view`` view callable will now use a ``json`` renderer, which renders view return values to a :term:`JSON` response serialization.

-Other built-in renderers include renderers which use the :term:`Chameleon` templating language to render a dictionary to a response.
-Additional renderers can be added by developers to the system as necessary.
+Pyramid defines several :ref:`built_in_renderers`, and additional renderers can be added by developers to the system as necessary.
 See :ref:`adding_and_overriding_renderers`.

 Views which use a renderer and return a non-Response value can vary non-body